WINE + walking TOUR: THE ITALIAN ALPS & DOLOMITES

-Welcome to our wine & walking tour in the Alps & Dolomites!
-After a pick-up at the Trento train station at 10 a.m., we head to our first wine tasting (before lunch!)
+Get ready for some spectacular hiking in the Alps and Dolomites!
+We begin with a pick-up in Trento, then head directly to our first wine tasting (yes, before lunch!)
 This will feature the sparkling wine called Trento DOC, which uses the champagne method.
 Depending on availability, our winery will either be Ferrari, the largest and most famous of Trento’s producers, whose wines have filled the glasses of countless movie stars and showered Formula One race-car drivers, or else Maso Martis, a boutique winery that supplies grapes to Ferrari and also sells sparklers under its own label.

 Then we drive north to scenic Lake Caldaro and check into our hotel.
 A light welcome lunch at a winery will introduce the region’s mix of Italian and Austrian fare, such as speck (smoked ham), crisp pickles, and dense brown bread.